August 28th to 31st

 $800 + HST

-The fees include 3 nights accommodations in a shared cottage in individual rooms.
+The fees include all meals and the 3 nights accommodations in a shared cottage in individual rooms.
 Each cottage is equipped with a full bathroom, living room, dining area, and outdoor seating.
 Also included is the use of our private beach and the Lodge’s watercraft (canoes, kayaks, SUP, rowboats).

 How do I book my spot?

-A $250 non refundable downpayment needs to be sent to Tamarack Lodge at xxxxxxx to book your spot.
+A $250 non refundable downpayment needs to be sent to Tamarack Lodge at Info@tamaracklodge.ca to book your spot.
 The balance will be paid onsite upon your arrival.

 The capacity of the workshop is 10.(first come first serve)